-Kyley is a 16 year old woman who is fighting a very rare form of cancer called synovial sarcoma.
-Synovial sarcoma is a form of “soft-tissue” sarcoma.
-Sarcomas typically occur in the bones, and connective tissue such as fat and muscle.
-Kyley’s cancer occurs only in about 1 to 3 out of a million people, and manifests itself near the joints of the arms, legs, and neck.
-Synovial sarcoma is problematic because it can go unnoticed for a very long time, and when the tumor grows large enough it can restrict range of motion and numbness and pain if the tumor pressed down on nearby nerves.
+Kyley is a 16-year-old woman who is fighting a very rare form of cancer called synovial sarcoma.
+A synovial sarcoma is a form of “soft-tissue” sarcoma.
+Sarcomas typically occur in the bones and connective tissue such as fat and muscle.
+Kyley’s cancer occurs only in about 1 to 3 out of a million people and manifests itself near the joints of the arms, legs, and neck.
+Synovial sarcoma is problematic because it can go unnoticed for a very long time, and when the tumor grows large enough it can restrict the range of motion and numbness and pain if the tumor pressed down on nearby nerves.

 Kyley bravely began treatment for this rare form of cancer, when her insurance company refused to pay for treatment that is vital to her survival.